zmievsa/autograder/README.md

   --precompile_testcases
-                        Precompile testcases to hide their files from student (Java support is minimal) --no_output           Do not output any code to the console
+                        Precompile testcases to hide their files from student (Java support is minimal) --no_output           Do not output any results to the console or the output file
 ```
 # Implementation details
 * I used exit codes to specify student grades.
 Currently, I pick all exit codes that are not used by the system, randomize them, and cut off the ones I don't need.
 Then I use the first 101 exit codes for the results, and one more for checking output.
 So a student has no way of knowing which exit codes correspond to which results.
 The chance of trying out a number and getting anything above a 90 is about 5%.
 If you are worried that students will simply read the correct exit codes from the testcase file, you can use `--precompile_submissions` to make only the testcase bytecode available.